 Ho Chi Minh City, also known as Saigon, is at its most dizzying: a high-octane city of commerce and culture that has driven the country forward with its pulsating energy.
 A chaotic whirl, the city breathes life and vitality into all who settle here, and visitors cannot help but be hauled along for the ride.
 It is, indeed, a city of unbridled energy and romantic fervour - thriving with culture and commerce that has driven Vietnam towards social and economic development.
 Fascinating, chaotic and effervescent, this city is sure to take your breath away.

-It is the most crowded city in the country with the official population of almost 9 million people on the total area of over 2,061 km2.
+It is the most crowded city in the country with an official population of almost 9 million people in a total area of over 2,061 km2.
 The city now comprises 19 districts and 5 suburban districts, with several main landmarks and tourist attractions: